ashzzzxo/green-ai-carbon-aware-scheduler/docs/USER_GUIDE.md

 Verify that pip install -r requirements.txt completed without errors.

 If you plan to integrate this prototype with cloud schedulers or MATLAB-based workflows, see the “Extensibility and Integration” section in the design document.

-If you want the file version I just wrote in the environment, you can treat it as:

-`/mnt/data/USER_GUIDE_POLISHED.md`